 Chinese military withdraws troops, removes structures in Hot Springs, Gogra: Sources

-The sources said the mutual disengagement of troops at the two friction points is likely to be completed within two days, and that there has been "substantial" withdrawal of forces by Chinese military from the areas.
+The sources said the mutual disengagement of troops in the two friction points is likely to be completed within two days, and that there has been "substantial withdrawal of forces by Chinese military from the areas".
 The disengagement process began on Monday morning after a nearly two-hour telephonic conversation between National Security Advisor Ajit Doval and Chinese Foreign Minister Wang Yi on Sunday during which they agreed on an expeditious withdrawal of troops from the area.
 Doval and Wang are Special Representatives for the boundary talks.

+Sources said the Indian Army is keeping a strict vigil on the rearward movement of Chinese troops and that it will carry out a detail verification process soon to see whether China is sincere in implementing the disengagement process.
+In the meantime, the IAF increased the frequency of "day and night operations" of its frontline fighter jets, with the sources saying it is a signal that India will continue to put pressure on China until the status quo ante is restored in all the areas in eastern Ladakh.

-The sources said the Indian Army is not lowering its guard in view of the disengagement process in the area and will continue to maintain high-level of alertness to deal with any eventualities.
-They said the two two Armies are expected to hold further talks later this week after the first phase of disengagement process is completed.
+In the last few days, the IAF significantly enhanced deployment of its frontline jets, attack helicopters and transport fleet in all its key bases guarding the airspace along the Line of Actual Control.
+The sources said the two two armies are expected to hold further talks later this week after the first phase of disengagement process is completed.

 The Chinese military has already removed tents and withdrew its personnel from patrolling point 14 in Galwan Valley, the sources said adding the Indian Army is carrying out a thorough verification of the Chinese pull back.
 On the situation in Pangong Tso, they said a "marginal thinning out of troops" has been observed in the area.